Lawsuits Against Credit Unions for Illegal Overdraft Fees

 Some credit unions are now promising to decline transaction requests for one-time everyday purchases – for instance, an Uber ride, dinner at a restaurant or a new pair of shoes.
 This would save the customer from being charged an overdraft fee should his or her account go into the red with the purchase.

-Some suspect, however, that credit unions aren’t living up to their promises.
-Instead, it’s believed they’re levying overdraft fees on everyday purchases even when their contracts say they will only do so for recurring transactions, such as monthly student loan or mortgage payments.
+Attorneys are now investigating, however, whether certain credit unions are living up to their promises.
+It may be that some institutions are levying overdraft fees on everyday purchases even when their contracts say they will only do so for recurring transactions, such as monthly student loan or mortgage payments.

 How Could a Class Action Lawsuit Help?